 I hope you got a good night’s sleep, because we are ready to roll for Beer Crawl Day Two!
 Time to do some serious hopping.

 Since we’re beginning our day at Animal Kingdom, we’ll start off at one of our favorite spots for breakfast — Kusafiri Coffee Shop and Bakery.
-Choose the Hot Breakfast Wrap for a less sugary option, or the Warm Colossal Cinnamon Roll if you have a sweet tooth and are in the mood to share.
+Choose the Sausage, Egg, and Cheese Biscuit for a less sugary option, or the Warm Colossal Cinnamon Roll if you have a sweet tooth and are in the mood to share.
 Then it’s time to head out!